chetna002/Diabetes-Dataset-Supervised-machine-learning-/README.md

+Diabetes Dataset
-The diabetes.csv dataset contains information related to diabetes patients.
+    diabetes.csv dataset contains information related to diabetes patients.
 This dataset is commonly used for exploring and analyzing data related to diabetes prediction and analysis.
 It includes various features that can help in understanding and modeling diabetes-related conditions.
 Dataset Details

     File Name: diabetes.csv